cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/network/NetworkDatacenter.rst

 addSwitch
 ^^^^^^^^^

-.. java:method:: public void addSwitch(Switch sw)
+.. java:method:: public void addSwitch(Switch swt)
    :outertype: NetworkDatacenter

-   Adds a \ :java:ref:`AbstractSwitch`\  to the Datacenter.
+   Adds a \ :java:ref:`Switch`\  to the Datacenter.

-   :param sw: the AbstractSwitch to be added
+   :param swt: the Switch to be added

 getEdgeSwitch
 ^^^^^^^^^^^^^